MCPPhalanx/binaryninja-mcp/README.md

 ## Setup MCP Client for Development

-For clients with stdio transport like Claude, change directory to development directory.
+For MCP clients with stdio transport like Claude Desktop, change working directory to development folder.

 ```json
 {